kmbordin/kmbordin.github.io/CV.md

 Fully funded (CAPES).
 Supervisors: Professor Sandra Cristina Müller and Dr. Adriane Esquivel-Muelbert

-Received the highest score \'A\' in all modules and in the final thesis.
+Received the highest score 'A' in all modules and in the final thesis.

 **2016 -- 2018.
 MSc in Ecology** - Universidade Federal do Rio Grande do Sul, UFRGS, Brazil.